hendrycks/robustness/README.md

 [Download Tiny ImageNet-C here.](https://berkeley.box.com/s/6zt1qzwm34hgdzcvi45svsb10zspop8a) [(Mirror.)](https://zenodo.org/record/2536630)

 Tiny ImageNet-C has 200 classes with images of size 64x64, while ImageNet-C has all 1000 classes where each image is the standard size.
-For even quicker experimentation, there is [CIFAR-10-C](https://zenodo.org/record/2535967), but improvements on CIFAR-10-C may be much less indicative of ImageNet-C improvements.
+For even quicker experimentation, there is [CIFAR-10-C](https://zenodo.org/record/2535967) and [CIFAR-100-C](https://zenodo.org/record/3555552).
 Evaluation using the JPEGs above is strongly prefered to computing the corruptions in memory, so that evaluation is deterministic and consistent.

 ## ImageNet-C Leaderboard